 Operating Income is a measure of a company’s profitability calculated by subtracting expenses from revenues.

-A good way to think of Operating Income is as the cash a company generates from its operations.
-Operating Income can show you how much money a company makes because taxes are not subtracted from it.
+A good way to think of Operating Income is the cash a company generates from its operations.
+Operating Income can show you how much a company makes because taxes are not subtracted.
 The usual difference between Operating Income and net income is that accounts deduct taxes from net income.